-Preparatory Courses:
+English Review Courses:

-The following courses are designed specifically for students who do not have a sufficient academic background or who would require updated academic preparation in the area of study for their program.
-Students who are not required to take these courses can take them as elective courses.
+The following courses are designed specifically for program students who are required to take English Review coursework based on the English Proficiency criteria stated in this catalog.
+Students who are not required to take these courses may take them as elective courses with approval from an academic VP or their academic advisor.